Iowa Divorce Procedures

 • If the petitioner does not have sufficient money for paying the filing fee, such a petitioner can postpone the payment of the filing fee by filing form FL-109

-• The Respondent is served the copy of the petition and this Respondent is allotted 20 calendar days to file an Answer
+• The Respondent is served the copy of the petition and the original notice.
+The respondent is allotted 20 calendar days from the date he/ she receives the copy of the petition to file an answer.

 • The divorce procedure in this state does not make it mandatory that a divorce attorney must be hired.
 However, it is advisable to take the help of a lawyer so that one knows what the individual rights of a person are in a divorce.
 In turn, this can assist in representing the Petitioner in an optimum manner